vsolovyov/blog/content/migrations.md

 nothing interesting to say here.
-The only other database I've ever touched is Datomic, and they have [pretty interesting things](https://blog.datomic.com/2017/01/the-ten-rules-of-schema-growth.html) to say about migrations that I won't touch on.
+The only other database I've ever touched is Datomic, and they have [pretty interesting things](https://blog.datomic.com/2017/01/the-ten-rules-of-schema-growth.html) to say about migrations that I won't comment on.

 Anyway, to the topic.
 Why do ORM-based migration tools exist?
 Lets look at a couple of projects own descriptions for a clue: